Requisite Reading

 • Health insurance

 You can see that his compensation was not simple, even at a poor startup church!
 Housing allowance?
 Car allowance?
 The more I looked at it the more I too was bothered by his sermon.
 I worked for myself: my housing, car, retirement and car all came out of my “pre-tax” income.
 If I subtracted them, I might be close to zero that year.
-What was going on with the pastor’s compensation?
+(I told you it was a bad year.)

-And I’ll be honest: I thought I would explain it but after spending a lot of time looking into it, I’m still not straight about it.
-You almost need a specialist accountant.
+(And I’ll be honest: after spending hours and hours looking into it, I’m still not straight about it.
+You almost need to be a specialist accountant.)

-The most important is the Housing Allowance.
+The most important clergy-spefic element is the Housing Allowance.
 This isn’t just to pay your house note.
 The IRS (“Topic 417 – Earnings for Clergy“) notes:

 A minister who receives a housing allowance may exclude the allowance from gross income to the extent it is used to pay expenses in providing a home.
 Generally, those expenses include rent, mortgage interest, utilities, repairs, and other expenses directly relating to providing a home.

-According to my accountant, a minister here in the region successful got the housing allowance for his vacation cottage.
+According to my accountant, a minister here in the region successfully applied the housing allowance for his vacation cottage and made it through IRS review.
 So you can use it pretty freely.

 If you just add up the housing costs, you can save a bundle if they can be pretax.
 Even if you live as frugally as I do, it can still pay off.
 You may even be able to deduct all these costs, or those that aren’t in the housing allowance.
 It’s really weird.

 The car allowance at least is pretty normal.
 It should be treated like an advance against an expected expense that requires record-keeping.
-In reality, this doesn’t always happen as the IRS isn’t all that interested in going after clergy regardless of who is president.
+In reality, this doesn’t always happen as the IRS isn’t all that interested in going after clergy regardless of which party is in power.
 And there hasn’t been a non-churchman in the White House since Ronald Reagan.
+(Although since moving to Washington, Obama seems to go about as often.)